 I've been working remotely from a home office with Mozilla since about 2010 (4 years so far) and although it has challenges I still enjoy it.
-You have to have some discipline and a routine.
+It requires some discipline and most importantly a routine.
 Matt Gemmell's article on this has excellent pointers on routines and setting up an isolated work space at home.
 I wanted to add a few things to his post from the perspective of working as a software engineer (my profession).

 If you're working in a similar role, you also collaborate with people on a daily basis.
 Optimize for this.
-I can't think of many jobs (besides maybe bootstrapping a startup) where you're not directly working with others towards a common goal.
+I can't think of many engineering roles (besides maybe bootstrapping a startup) where you're not directly working with others towards a common goal.
 Collaboration is the key to success in any company that has more than one employee.

 Time zones.
 Time zones!
 Thanks to the ubiquitous Internet, time zones are perhaps the one hard blocker to working remotely.
-You have to be able to sync up in the same time zone otherwise your power to collaborate will quickly dissintegrate.
-Sadly this excludes some regions of the world for you to work with / from but it's something you have to consider when hiring or forming teams.
-This time zone tracking site I just found looks nice for syncing up.
-Technology does offer a lot of tools for asynchronous collaboration so you might be able to make it work.
+You have to be able to sync up in the same time zone otherwise your power to collaborate becomes a lot more difficult.
+Sadly this excludes some regions of the world for you to work with / from and it's something a company should consider when hiring or forming distributed teams.
+This site is pretty nice for visualizing time zone overlaps.
+Technology does offer a lot of tools for asynchronous collaboration so one might be able to make it work.
 It's just harder.

-If you meet one on one with your manager (you should!) insist that this always happens at a regular interval like once a week or once a fortnight at the same time.
-Even if you don't have anything to say to each other, meet anyway.
-Seriously.
+The Behind Closed Doors book on management insists that one on ones with a manager always happen at a regular interval like once a week at the same time.
+Even if you don't have anything on the agenda, meet anyway.
 It just helps the juices flow; this is essential when working remotely because you don't get as much "water cooler" or hallway time as you would in a real office.
 By meeting regularly you will be reminded of things to talk about that you forgot you wanted to talk about.
 It will also be easier to talk about hard things like conflicts you have with co-workers or whatever else happens in work life.

-Catching up on email, bug reports, and administration stuff can zap your productivity.
-I try to do this toward the end of the day rather than the beginning of the day.
-Some days are better than others ;) That's life.
+Catching up on email, bug reports, and administration stuff can zap productivity.
+I try to do this toward the end of the day rather than the beginning.
+Some days are better than others :) That's life.

 You may notice that some of this applies to working in a real office just as much as a remote office.
 That's because they really aren't too different.
-If you're not motivated while working remotely chances are you won't be motivated while working in a real office either.
+If someone isn't motivated while working remotely, chances are they won't be motivated while working in a real office either.
 As Matt's post mentioned: make sure you love what you do!

 If you already work in a real office, you probably also interact with some remote co-workers (or you will do so soon).
 Consider some of these points to help you better interact with those co-workers.